dolanske/curry.js/README.md

 `$(selector).last(callback)`

-Selects first or last element of the HTML Node list.
+Selects first or last element of the HTMLCollection.
 Optionally provides a callback to execute a function with the selected element.
 Otherwise returns instance of curry for chaining.

 ```js
 // Selects the first element and applies style